Maine Lighthouse Tours

 We have seen as many as 9 lights in a single day and have 23 lighthouses in our area including one of Maine’s most complete light stations.
 We will show you lights that just can’t be seen from shore and it is always our goal to tour the inside of an actual working lighthouse.
 Mary Day is a pure sailing vessel so our itinerary is unpredictable and every lighthouse tour is a unique adventure aboard a fast and stable sailing legend.

-The 21 lights we are likely to see in our normal cruising grounds each week: Curtis Island, Indian Island, Rockland Breakwater, Owls Head, Browns Head, Goose Rocks, Heron Neck, Saddleback Ledge, Deer Isle Thorofare (Mark Island), Robinson Pt (Isle Au Haut), Hockamock Head, Bear Island, Baker Island, Egg Rock, Bass Harbor Head, Blue Hill, Pumpkin Island, Dice Head, Eagle Island, Fort Point, Grindel Point
+The 21 lights we are likely to see in our normal cruising grounds each week: Curtis Island, Indian Island, Rockland Breakwater, Owls Head, Browns Head, Goose Rocks, Heron Neck, Saddleback Ledge, Deer Isle Thorofare (Mark Island), Robinson Pt (Isle Au Haut), Hockamock Head, Bear Island, Baker Island, Egg Rock, Bass Harbor Head, Blue Hill, Pumpkin Island, Dice Head, Eagle Island, Fort Point, Grindel Point.
+Take a virtual tour of Maine Lighthouses.

 With a little extra effort and a fair breeze we can get out to see Mt Desert Rock or Matinicus Rock Lights.